Generalized Stochastic Processes: Linear Relations to White Noise and Orthogonal Representations: Linear transformation from a White Noise

-which is the adjoint of a continuous an linear operator.
-We obtain thus (interpreting the infinite sums in a mean-square-weak sense),
+which is the adjoint of a continuous linear operator from $L^{2}(\Rd)$ to $\TemperedRd$.
+We obtain thus, interpreting the infinite sums in a mean-square-weak-$*$ sense,

+In the following, we will freely use the objects defined in the proof of Theorem \ref{Theo:Z=LW}.

-Starting from Theorem \ref{Theo:Z=LW} and its proof, we can obtain some extra results which can be useful for the general analysis of GeSPs.
-The first one assures us that any GeSP can be constructed from an at most countable quantity of uncorrelated random variables with non-null variance.
+One important Corollary obtained from the proof of Theorem \ref{Theo:Z=LW} is the orthogonal decomposition of a GeSP.
+This is, in some sense, a generalization of the Karhunen-Loève expansion to the case of random distributions.
+It also implies that any GeSP can be constructed from an at most countable quantity of uncorrelated random variables with non-null variance.
+It also allows to obtain a similar representation for the GeSP once an applicable linear operator is applied.